 Digital signatures are practically impossible to forge since they authenticate the signers and are embedded in the final document via PKI technology.

-In this article, you will learn about the three methods for verifying digital signatures and checking whether a document is valid or not.
+In this article, you will learn about the three methods for verifying digital signatures and checking whether a document is legally binding or not.

-How to check the validity of a digital signature
+How to check the legal validity of a digital signature

-To create a valid digital signature, you need to use a valid digital certificate.
+To create a legally valid digital signature, you need to use a valid digital certificate.